Types of Council meetings

 - a written request, signed by the Lord Mayor or nine or more Councillors is lodged.
 The request must state the reason for the meeting and propose a meeting date and time

-Budget meetings are held each year in June and include:
+Budget meetings are in June each year and include:

 - the Lord Mayor's budget speech (the Chairperson of Finance and Economic Development Committee can also make this speech)